 Prepare all of the ingredients: Chop the peppers and onions, shred the cheese, measure the oil and salsa verde and bring the pizza dough to room temperature.
 Line a baking sheet with parchment paper and preheat the oven to 375 degrees F.

-Step 5.
-Spoon chicken mixture on top of the dough and add the cheese.
+Spoon the chicken mixture on top of dough while leaving a 1-inch border around the edges and top with cheese.

 Ingredient Notes & Substitutions